 While the summer provides the best weather for the SF to LA Route 1 drive, it is also the time of year that PCH is most crowded.
 With the heavy crowds comes extra traffic…which can result in a very long San Francisco to LA drive time.

-Additionally, crowds on the road trip from San Francisco to LA also mean fewer – and more expensive – accommodations.
-If you are going to drive the California coast in summertime, it is wise to plan ahead and make hotel reservations early.
+Additionally, crowds on the road trip from San Francisco to LA also means more expensive accommodations and full-booked restaurants.
+If you are going to drive the California coast in summertime, plan ahead and make reservations early.

-Will I Be On the “Pacific Coast Highway” On The Coastal Drive from San Francisco to Los Angeles?
+Will I Be On the “Pacific Coast Highway” from San Francisco to Los Angeles?

 The Pacific Coast Highway – or ‘PCH’ – is the best route for driving the California Coast.
 However, when you drive San Francisco to Los Angeles, you will notice that there are multiple names (and signs) for the same road.

 The reason for this is that the Pacific Coast Highway is just part of California State Route 1 (or CA SR 1).
-State Route 1 runs from Leggett (which is north of San Francisco in Mendocino County) south to San Juan Capistrano (which is between LA and San Diego), where the highway merges into Interstate 5.
+State Route 1 runs from Leggett (which is north of San Francisco in Mendocino County) south to San Juan Capistrano (which is between LA and San Diego), where it merges onto Interstate 5.

 Only specific portions of the 655-mile-long road are designated as the Pacific Coast Highway.
 Regardless of proper names, the entire stretch of the San Francisco to Los Angeles drive is commonly referred to as the Pacific Coast Highway.

 Also note that a Highway 101 California Road Trip is different from the Coastal Highway California 1 PCH.
-While the two roads merge (from San Luis Obispo to Pismo Beach and from Gaviota to Ventura), CA Highway 101 is a north-south mostly inland road.
+While the two roads merge (from San Luis Obispo to Pismo Beach and from Gaviota to Ventura), CA Highway 101 is mostly inland.

 Our California Coastal Drive

 In the outline for our road trip from San Francisco to Los Angeles, we highlight the best places to stop for sightseeing, hikes and viewpoints.
-Our Pacific Coast Highway road trip planner also includes specifics on where to eat and the best places to stay along the scenic route.
+Our Pacific Coast Highway road trip planner also includes specifics on where to eat and top places to stay.

 With our detailed day-by-day California Coast drive itinerary, you can easily plan your trip on the Pacific Coast Highway.
-Our plan for 4 days on the California coastal road features the best coastal towns, fun attractions and epic viewpoints – but as previously mentioned, it does not include sightseeing in either San Francisco or LA.
+Our plan for 4 days on the California coastal road features great towns, fun attractions and epic viewpoints.
+Please keep in mind that our estimated driving times do not include stops or HWY1 traffic delays.

-Day 1: Drive to the California Coastal Region – San Francisco to Monterey
+Day 1: Drive the California Coastal Region – San Francisco to Monterey

-- San Francisco to Monterey Bay Driving Time: 2 hours and 25 minutes.
+• San Francisco to Monterey Bay Driving Time: 2 hours 30 minutes.

-Golden Gate Bridge: Pacific Coast Highway San Francisco to Los Angeles
+Golden Gate Bridge: PCH San Francisco to Los Angeles

-A legendary start to your drive from San Francisco to Los Angeles is on the Golden Gate Bridge.
-Not only is it one of the most iconic sights in the world, the Golden Gate Bridge is part of the Pacific Coast Highway.
-From the Golden Gate Bridge, Highway 1 heads south through San Francisco, passing through Golden Gate Park and Daly City before veering west to the coastline.
+Consider making a truly legendary start to your drive from San Francisco to Los Angeles on the Golden Gate Bridge.
+Not only is it one of the most iconic sights in the world, the Golden Gate Bridge is part of the Pacific Coast Highway!
+From the Golden Gate Bridge, Highway 1 heads south through San Francisco, passing through Golden Gate Park and Daly City before returning to the coastline at Pacifica.

 Pacifica, California